MadameElfarran/juniperup/Full Update Notes.md

 ## Issues:
 - PLAYERS appear online in the player list even after leaving the server?
 - Gonna try to make speech bubbles work.
+- (Vanilla?)
+Server resource packs can be overidden if changing resource packs in-game; fixed by rejoining
 - Last present chat message remains with faded opacity similar to the effects of a burned image on a tv screen.

 <br>